 Ms Lena Wanggren

-- Teaching as an affiliate in Englisg Literature (School of Critical Studies)
+- Tutor, Teaching as an affiliate in Englisg Literature (School of Critical Studies)

 As a researcher and teacher primarily working on nineteenth-century literature and culture, as well as in the field of gender studies, I have published on literature and medicine, gender and science/technology, and a number of works on intersectionality, feminism and social justice.
 Having finished my PhD (2012) at the University of Edinburgh, I have held a number of postdoctoral positions primarily in the areas of book history and textual editing.